 Why Visit

-Tortuguero is an excellent first destination in Costa Rica because it’s such a lush rainforest with abundant wildlife, giving tourists a great first impression of Costa Rica.
+Tortuguero is one of the best places to visit in Costa Rica for wildlife and nature lovers because it’s such a lush rainforest with abundant wildlife, giving tourists a great first impression of Costa Rica.
 The Tortuguero National Park protects nesting green sea turtles and is the main attraction of the area.
 The best months to go to Costa Rica for Tortuguero is September as that is the peak of the nesting green sea turtle season.

 Recommended Hotels